keeltrace/qlcplus-wiki/Windows-build-HOWTO.md

 * libvorbis-0.dll (optional - see Audio support)
 * libvorbisenc-2.dll (optional - see Audio support)
 * pthreadGC2.dll (optional for OSC support)

-For FFTW3 the correct DLL must be downloaded from here: http://download.qt-project.org/official_releases/qt/
+For FFTW the correct DLL (32 bit version) must be downloaded from here: http://www.fftw.org/install/windows.html

 If the plugins folder will contain ".a" binaries, rename them to ".dll" to let QLC+ load them.